 - Meet the requirements of any rule or regulation adopted by the CRC;

-An initial application for licensure shall be evaluated according to criteria to be developed by the CRC.
+Much like the medical marijuana applications before legalization an initial application for licensure shall be evaluated according to criteria to be developed by the cannabis regulatory commission.
 There shall be included bonus points for applicants who are residents of New Jersey.
-The criteria to be developed by the CRC shall include an analysis of the applicant’s operating plan, excluding safety and security criteria.
+The criteria to be developed by the cannabis regulatory commission shall include an analysis of the applicant’s operating plan, excluding safety and security criteria.
 The applicant’s operating plan has to include a description concerning the applicant’s qualifications for, experience in, and knowledge of each of the following topics:

 Furthermore, the criteria to be developed by the CRC has to include an analysis of the following factors: